Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 NHSC loan repayment

 Recipients are expected to work half-time or full-time for two years at an NHSC-approved site.
-The maximum award for half-time workers is $25,000.

-Commissioned Corps. loan repayment
+Commissioned Corps loan repayment

 State Loan Repayment Program (SLRP)

+Eligible disciplines and specialties, as well as award amounts, vary by state.
 For options available where you live, look up your state’s program contact details on the NHSC website.

 Public Service Loan Forgiveness